tldr-pages/tldr/pages/common/checkov.md

 # checkov

-> Checkov is a static code analysis tool for infrastructure as code (IaC).
+> Checkov is a static code analysis tool for Infrastructure as Code (IaC).
 > It is also a software composition analysis (SCA) tool for images and open source packages.
 > More information: <https://www.checkov.io/1.Welcome/Quick%20Start.html>.